What you need to know about exit interviews

 Can I bring up complaints in an exit interview?

 It’s best to stick to constructive feedback.
 It’s important to remain professional during the exit interview, says Eliza Kirkby, Regional Director of Hays.
+It's good practice not to complain in an exit interview, but to make suggestions and provide constructive criticism if you feel the company could improve in some way.

 “If you’re frustrated with an aspect of your job, don’t lose your temper.
 Maintain your professionalism and be diplomatic in your exit interview.